-These statements which the students come up with, can be called conjectures, as they are informed guesses which the students have made and it has not yet been established if they are always true or not.
+These statements which the students come up with can be called conjectures, as they are informed guesses which the students have made and have not yet been established.
 A conjecture that is always true is called a theorem.

 Some of the patterns like (7) above may not be always true.
 Still write them on the board, instead of rejecting them outright.
 These can be picked up at a later stage and used to show how to prove and disprove conjectures.